Male Breast Cancer

 Can I prevent male breast cancer?

-If you have a family history of breast cancer, talk to your doctor.
-You may consider genetic testing to see if you have the BRCA1 or BRCA2 genetic mutation.
-These gene changes increase your risk of breast cancer.
-People with these gene changes should visit their healthcare provider regularly and get frequent cancer screenings.
+Still, talk to your healthcare provider if you have a family history of breast cancer.
+You may consider genetic testing to see if you have the BRCA1 or BRCA2 genetic mutation, which increases your risk.
+People with these gene changes should visit their healthcare provider regularly for frequent cancer screenings.

 Outlook / Prognosis